 About the author

-Janet Klein is Assistant Professor of History at The University of Akron.
+Janet Klein is Associate Professor of History at The University of Akron.

 —Ryan Gingeras, International Journal of Middle East Studies

 "There should be no doubt that The Margins of Empire will become standard reading for students of Kurdish Studies and for Ottomanists who focus on tribes."